terraform-ibm-modules/terraform-ibm-ocp-virtualization/solutions/quickstart/DA_docs.md

-# Configuring complex inputs for OCP in IBM Cloud projects
+# Configuring complex inputs for OpenShift Virtualization in IBM Cloud projects

 Several optional input variables in the Red Hat OpenShift cluster [Deployable Architecture](https://cloud.ibm.com/catalog#deployable_architecture) use complex object types.
 You can specify these inputs when you configure your deployable architecture.